Do taxes on cigarettes bring in enough revenue to cover what smoking costs the government?

 The cost to the public purse is higher

-While smoking has a direct impact on the NHS, it can also be said to have an indirect impact on society more widely (for instance, fire services need to be called out to incidents caused by smoking and ill health can result in more absenteeism).
-The think tank Policy Exchange made an attempt at quantifying the wider costs, coming up with a £14 billion total (including the £2.7 billion NHS costs).
+While smoking has a direct impact on the NHS, it can also be said to have an indirect impact on society more widely (for instance, fire services need to be called out to incidents caused by smoking and ill health can result in lost productivity at work).
+The think tank Policy Exchange made an attempt in 2010 at quantifying the wider costs, coming up with a £14 billion total (including the £2.7 billion estimate of NHS costs).

-This is even more uncertain an estimate since it’s based on estimating lost economic output from workers dying early from smoking-related conditions and even taking smoking breaks at work.
-Even then, it’s complicated since people dying earlier can also reduce social care and pension costs.
+This is even more uncertain an estimate since it’s based on estimating lost economic output from workers dying early from smoking-related conditions (£4 billion) and even taking smoking breaks at work (£2.9 billion).
+That assumption has been criticised on the basis that it assumes smokers take more breaks than other workers.